agusrosich/AURA/README.txt

 - Ensure sufficient disk space (2-3GB free)
 - Try CPU mode if GPU fails

+#### Virtual Environment issues:
+- Use `Debug_AURA.bat` to access the Python console
+- Check if virtual environment is properly activated
+- Try `Uninstall_AURA.bat` then reinstall with `InstallerVENV.bat`

 ### 📧 Support

 For technical support or issues:
 1. Check the log window in AURA for error details
 2. Use Help → View log to see full error report
 3. Try updating dependencies with `Update_AURA.bat`
+4. For virtual environment issues, use `Debug_AURA.bat` for advanced troubleshooting

 ### 📜 License